JuliaDynamics/NetworkDynamics.jl/docs/src/callbacks.md

 sol = solve(prob, ...)
 ```

-When combining the component based callbacks to a single callback, NetworkDynamics will check whether states and or parameters changed during the affect and automaticially call [`SciMLBase.auto_dt_reset!`](@extref) and [`save_parameters!`](@ref) if necessary.
+When combining the component based callbacks to a single callback, NetworkDynamics will check whether states and or parameters changed during the affect and automatically call [`SciMLBase.auto_dt_reset!`](@extref) and [`save_parameters!`](@ref) if necessary.

 ## Normal DiffEq Callbacks
 Besides component based callbacks, it is also possible to use "normal" DiffEq
 callbacks together with `NetworkDynamics.jl`.
 It is far more powerful but also more cumbersome compared to the component based callback functions.
-To access states and parameters of specific components, we havily rely on the [Symbolic Indexing](@ref) features.
+To access states and parameters of specific components, we heavily rely on the [Symbolic Indexing](@ref) features.

 ```julia
 using SymbolicIndexingInterface as SII